 When will the next 10 Great Books series be announced, and how can I ensure I get a ticket?

 10 Great Books is our most popular program and sells out very quickly each year.
-We usually announce the program and release tickets in November, and all bookings are on a purely first-come-first-serve basis.
+We usually announce the program and release tickets in early December, and all bookings are on a purely first-come-first-serve basis.
 We do not hold or reserve tickets for this or any other program.
-By subscribing to our mailing list you’ll be among the first to hear when bookings open.
+By subscribing to our mailing list you'll be among the first to hear when bookings open.

 Do your courses have any prerequisites or require any prior learning?

 None of our programs require any specific prior learning.
 They are designed and best enjoyed as ‘continuing’ adult education.
 If you’re unsure whether one of our programs is right for you, please don’t hesitate to get in touch using the contact details on the program page.

 Will I need to complete any assignments or reading outside of the designated course hours?

 Our programs are non-assessed, informal learning opportunities.
 There are no assignments or set readings, but many programs do offer optional further readings if you're eager to delve deeper into the topic.

 Are Community Education courses accredited?
 Can they count toward the completion of my degree?

 Faculty of Arts Community Education programs are informal, non-accredited programs.
 They do not count towards the completion of any University of Melbourne award program.